-- promote the GRQ program aims objectives and overarching brand - contribute to the key objectives and outcomes of Queensland Strategy for Disaster Resilience.
+- · promote the GRQ program aims objectives and overarching brand - contribute to the key objectives and outcomes of QSDR.

 Pre-approved activities

 QRA has identified a list of pre-approved activities for the GRQ funding.
 By selecting these activities on your Plan of Activities, you are eligible for self-certification.
 You will find your Plan of Activities in the GRQ Project Form.